slmcevoy/dittrichia-graveolens/scaffolding/README.md

 [Alignment google sheet](https://docs.google.com/spreadsheets/d/10WpqEDbLMlsCtp8gftFsXScPKQhTrrIB8Kh8VTkQy2g/edit#gid=2020405914)
 [Merqury google sheet](https://docs.google.com/spreadsheets/d/10WpqEDbLMlsCtp8gftFsXScPKQhTrrIB8Kh8VTkQy2g/edit#gid=1688699288)

+The 'adapterfilt-default' assembly proved to be slightly better than 'adapterfilt-0rounds' and both of these are more complete than 'contamfilt' according to the methods below.

 Each assembly directory above also contains scripts used to evaluate the assembly and their report output.
 Side by side stats comparisons are in the [Dittrichia tracking google sheet](https://docs.google.com/spreadsheets/d/10WpqEDbLMlsCtp8gftFsXScPKQhTrrIB8Kh8VTkQy2g/edit#gid=234257980)